Getting started with the Giving module

 There is a small cost associated with online giving - a transaction fee is deducted from the donation at the point of giving, with the net donation being deposited directly into your organisation's bank account.
 You can receive both one-off and recurring donations via online giving.
 Givers can easily make one-off or recurring donations, optionally select from your available funds and, for UK charities, Gift Aid their donations, with Gift Aid claimed on the gross donation, even though the organisation receives a "net of fees" amount.

-We integrate with two online financial merchants: Stripe* for card donations (also used by ChurchSuite for handling your online event ticket sales and booking charge payments) and GoCardless* for direct debit donations.
-Customers located in South Africa can use Payfast instead of Stripe.
+We integrate with Stripe* for card donations (also used by ChurchSuite for handling your online event ticket sales and booking charge payments) and GoCardless* for direct debit donations.
 Donations are passed directly from the giver's card provider or bank account into your organisation's designated bank account.
 Both payment processors accept one-off and recurring donations and have been selected because of their excellent reputation for efficiency and security and, also, for their competitive low fees.
 Many organisations who use online giving find that the transaction fees are more than offset by the savings in administration and cash handling, and in the overall increase in giving they experience by providing an online giving option.

 For more information about receiving online donations, see the related support article at the end of this article or click here.

-Once you've set up the Giving module for receiving online donations, you can also optionally receive donations using the in-built SMS giving functionality.
+Once you've set up the Giving module for receiving online donations, you can also optionally receive donations using the in-built SMS giving functionality designed for smartphones.

-Using your organisation's existing SMS text integration (e.g. Textlocal, Bulk SMS, Twilio), givers can text a donation to your church's unique SMS number (provided free by the SMS service provider) and they'll receive back a link to your online giving Donate platform, with all their donation details pre-filled.
-Each SMS giving text received will use one text provider credit (used when the Donate link is texted back to the giver's mobile device).
-Stripe or GoCardless transaction fees will also apply to donations made by card or direct debit when the subsequent donation is processed.
+Givers text a donation to our 'free-to-use' number using your church/organisation's unique keyword and they'll receive an auto-response reply with a link to your online giving Donate platform, with the amount pre-populated into the form.
+Stripe or GoCardless transaction fees apply in the usual way to donations made by card or direct debit when the subsequent donation is processed.

 While online donations processed through Donate are automatically recorded into the Giving module against the appropriate giver profile, you can just as easily add or import donations by other methods too...